gerdoe-jr/libs/README.md

-# MmoTee-Libs
+# libs, based on mmotee

-Some libraries required for compilation MmoTee
+Libraries required for 2xp compilation.